 In 2009, Mr. Filoromo graduated from the George Washington University Law School, where he was a Merit Scholarship recipient.
 In 2005, he received a Bachelor of Science in psychology from Drexel University, graduating from the Honors College summa cum laude with first honors and receiving the highest academic achievement award.

-While in law school, Mr. Filoromo co-chaired the pro bono Criminal Justice Reform Project, which focused on sentencing reform and community reentry of ex-offenders.
-He later interned with the Honorable Magistrate Judge Facciola in the U.S. District Court for the District of Columbia, then worked with the Special Litigation Unit of the Public Defender Service for the District of Columbia, focusing on racial disparities and systemic failures in the maintenance of juror rolls.
-Mr. Filoromo additionally served as a research assistant for Donald Braman, J.D., PhD, researching gender identity provisions in universities’ equal employment opportunity policies and helping to pilot a study on the efficacy of jury instructions in counteracting racial bias.
+While in law school, Mr. Filoromo co-chaired the pro bono Criminal Justice Reform Project.
+He later interned with the Honorable Magistrate Judge Facciola in the U.S. District Court for the District of Columbia, then worked with the Special Litigation Unit of the Public Defender Service for the District of Columbia.
+Mr. Filoromo additionally served as a research assistant for Professor Donald Braman, PhD, researching gender identity provisions in universities’ equal employment opportunity policies and helping to pilot a study on the efficacy of jury instructions in counteracting racial bias.

 Before law school, Mr. Filoromo worked as a research assistant at the University of Pennsylvania School of Social Policy and Practice on a study funded by the National Institute of Mental Health.
-In connection with that work, Mr. Filoromo co-authored “From Principles to Practice: A Study of Implementation of Supported Housing for Psychiatric Consumers,” published in Administration and Policy in Mental Health and Mental Health Services Research, and presented at the 4th International Conference on Social Work in Health and Mental Health in Quebec, QC, Canada.
-Mr. Filoromo also contributed to the updated 2018 version of the book, "New York Employment Law."
-Finally, Mr. Filoromo worked as a brain injury therapist at MossRehab Hospital in Philadelphia.
+In connection with that work, Mr. Filoromo co-authored the peer-reviewed article, “From Principles to Practice: A Study of Implementation of Supported Housing for Psychiatric Consumers,” which was presented at the 4th International Conference on Social Work in Health and Mental Health in Quebec.
+Mr. Filoromo also worked as a brain injury therapist at MossRehab Hospital in Philadelphia.